Homotopy theory with bornological coarse spaces: Merging coarse and uniform structures

+Two simplices of $Z$ which are scalings of simplices in the same component of $X$ are in finite distance. \hB \end{ex}

-\begin{ex} In the following we describe an example of a simplicial complex $X$ with the property that the identity of $X$ does not induce an morphism $X_{d_{e}}\to X_{d_{s}}$, where $d_{e}$ and $d_{s}$ are the path metrics induced by the Euclidean and the spherical metrics on the simplices, respectively.
+\begin{ex} In the following we describe an example of a simplicial complex $X$ with the property that the identity of $X$ does not induce a morphism $X_{d_{e}}\to X_{d_{s}}$ of coarse spaces, where $d_{e}$ and $d_{s}$ are the path metrics induced by the Euclidean and the spherical metrics on the simplices, respectively.
 That this can happen for infinite-dimensional simplicial complexes has essentially been observed by Wright \cite[Appendix]{nw1}.